RyWilliamson/Keep-Your-Distance/README.md

 `esptool.py --chip esp32 --port /dev/ttyUSB0 erase_flash`

 `esptool.py --chip esp32 --port /dev/ttyUSB0 --baud 460800 write_flash -z 0x1000 esp32-20190125-v1.10.bin`

+### Micropython File Interaction (Windows 10 / Linux)

+Here we use ampy to interact with the file system on the esp32 boards.
+There are a few key commands used during development namely: get, ls, put, reset, rm, and run.

+1. Put the ss1306 driver onto the board: `ampy -p 3 -b 115200 put ss1306.py`
+1. Run the main file for testing on the board: `ampy -p 3 -b 115200 run main.py`
+1. If running a file that loops forever, or for a long time use the `--no-output` after `run`

 ## Dissertation (Windows 10 / Linux)